Saudi-led alliance wins Yemen battles, but peace remains elusive

 Battle lines barely budged after war erupted on March 26, but Saudi Arabia and the United Arab Emirates bided their time in training and arming the southern fighters loyal to the exiled government who ejected the Houthis from the port last month.

-Though advances toward the capital have been made on three fronts, winning the northern home turf of the Shi‘ite militia may prove a tougher fight for the mostly Sunni opposition.
+Though advances towards the capital have been made on three fronts, winning the northern home turf of the Shi‘ite militia may prove a tougher fight for the mostly Sunni opposition.

 “(There is) a need to ensure that there isn’t a reckless military momentum that develops which ignores the obvious dangers of pushing on,” a diplomat in the Gulf who focuses on Yemen told Reuters.